• Skip to main content

 4. Troubleshooting Common Issues (and How to Avoid Them)

-These are what I see to be the most common issues that new rigid heddle weavers will encounter:
+These are what I typically see to be the most common issues that new rigid heddle weavers will encounter.
+Don’t forget – everything is fixable in weaving! 😀

-• Causes: inconsistent tension, improper beating, fraying edge threads, inappropriate warp threads used.
+• Causes: inconsistent weft and/or warp tension, improper beating, fraying edge threads, inappropriate warp threads used.

 • Solutions: Ensure proper warp tension to begin with, try to beat evenly, be sure to use a yarn that is suitable for warping.
 If edge threads are too loose, try using weights on those threads over the back of the loom.
 If they are too tight and middle threads are looser, try some wedging techniques as demonstrated in this video.